whaakman/azure-docs.nl-nl/articles/active-directory/active-directory-devhowto-appsource-certified.md

-<properties
+---
-   pageTitle="How to get AppSource certified for Azure Active Directory| Microsoft Azure" description="Details on how to get your application AppSource certified for Azure Active Directory." services="active-directory" documentationCenter="" authors="skwan" manager="mbaldwin" editor=""/>
+title: How to get AppSource certified for Azure Active Directory| Microsoft Docs
+description: Details on how to get your application AppSource certified for Azure Active Directory.

-<tags
-   ms.service="active-directory"
-   ms.devlang="na"
-   ms.topic="article"
-   ms.tgt_pltfrm="na"
-   ms.workload="identity"
-   ms.date="09/22/2016"
-   ms.author="skwan;bryanla"/>
+services: active-directory
+documentationcenter: ''
+author: skwan
+manager: mbaldwin
+editor: ''

+ms.service: active-directory
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: identity
+ms.date: 09/22/2016
+ms.author: skwan;bryanla

+---
-#How to get AppSource Certified for Azure Active Directory (AD)
+# How to get AppSource Certified for Azure Active Directory (AD)
 To receive AppSource certification for Azure AD, your application must implement the multi-tenant sign in pattern with Azure AD using the OpenID Connect, OAuth 2.0, or SAML 2.0 protocols.

 If you’re not familiar with Azure AD sign-in or multi-tenant application development: